shabtronic/FDN-Reverb-Riser/README.md

 # FDN-Reverb-Riser
 Simple work in progress FDN slow attack reverb

-This is the second pass attempt to get a slow attack reverb working

 Written purely in Reaper JS

 currently using a small UI/DSP lib: https://github.com/shabtronic/ReaperJSLib